Be Your Plants Super Hero

 OverwateringOverwatering

-If you have been overwatering, the soil will be moist and the leaves will be yellowish.
-Overwatering can cause the roots to rot.
-To fix this, stop watering ASAP, and if you can, move the plant out of direct sunlight until the soil that dries.
-To avoid this mistake, look up your plant to figure out what its exact watering preferences are.
-You can also snap a photo and send it to the experts here at Glover Nursery.
-We’re happy to help you diagnose your plant's issues and get it back to health.
+We recommend doing a bit of research on your plant to know what its exact watering preferences are, or feel free to give us a call or send an email.
+Alternatively, snap a photo and send it to the team here at Glover Nursery.
+We’re happy to help you diagnose your plant’s issues and get it back to health.
 You can submit an inquiry via our website plant diagnosis form here

 Remove Dead Leaves/Branches Remove Dead Leaves/Branches